 Enterprise Java Applications are N tiered and complex.
 The Java Virtual Machine (JVM) improves productivity of Java developers by hiding JVM memory handling details.
 However this throws new challenges in JVM monitoring in production as improper clean up of JVM memory can cause the application to slow down.
 Every application administrator hence needs to ensure optimal JVM configuration and perform Java performance monitoring.

-| ManageEngine® Applications Manager helps monitor a Java Virtual Machine's garbage collection time, heap memory, threads and other key metrics to ensure the JVM has good performance.
+JVM Garbage collection is the mechanism by which the VM(Virtual Machine) frees up memory for Java Applications.
+ManageEngine® Applications Manager's JVM monitor helps keep an eye on Java Virtual Machine's garbage collection time, heap memory, threads and other key metrics to ensure the JVM has good performance.

 You can configure thresholds on various attributes.
-The fault management capability helps to generate alarms and notifications to enable you to take corrective actions.
-The ability to even execute JMX MBean Operations helps take corrective actions automatically in a production setup.
+The fault management capability of our Java VM monitoring tool extends to generation of alarms and notifications and also enables you to take corrective actions-even execute JMX MBean Operations automatically in a production setup.